vinefeeder/VineFeeder/README.md

 **Services**

 Currently six services are working  - All4, BBC, ITVX, My5 STV and U, all UK services.
-Other services: awaiting conributors!!
+Other services: awaiting contributors!!

 **Custom Services**

+Vinefeeder is a *framework* too.
+It has been written in such a way that by sub-classing many features needed to scape and parse a website are already written and available.

-If you feel moderately confident with python, then writing a new service to allow Devine to be run more interactively, is relatively straighforward.
-Most of the processes for downloading, parsing and displaying for selection form part of the base functions and are already written.
+If you feel moderately confident with python, then writing a new service to allow Devine to be run more interactively, is relatively straightforward.
+Most of the processes for downloading, parsing and displaying for selection form part of the base functions and are already written in this framework.

 Any new service will need an __init_.py to be written and to implement just four methods.